lcir/package-delivery/README.md

 If you want exit application, you must type `quit` in stdin.

 ## Improvements
+* Unification SmartPackage and SmartPackageWithPrice - is no reason to have this two records.
 * When is weight "report" printed in stdout, not completed user input is interrupted.
 * Argument priority is hardcoded, named parameter should be better.